tomerleib/projects/2nd_project/README.md

 ## Terraform installation

 * Download the binary from https://www.terraform.io/downloads.html (Optional, place it in your $PATH)
+* Download\copy the tf files to your workspace.
 * Run `terraform init` to initialize and download all needed providers plugins

 ## Make it personal!